Interface Definitions - C++

 *

-* @param table_name the table name
+* @param table_name Table name

 */